 Tip #1: Apply a Warm Compress

-A warm compress (not hot!) is key in combatting a pesky vaginal boil as it can:
+A warm compress (not hot!) is key in combating a pesky vaginal boil as it can:

 - Soften the inflamed vaginal boil